gil-daniel/ansible-k3s-cluster/README.md

 * Ensure container images used in workloads are **multi-arch compatible** (e.g. nginx, busybox, etc.)
 * SSH keys and Python interpreters must be correctly set in hosts.ini.
 * The K3s token is defined in group_vars/kubernetes.yml — consider externalizing it for security.
+> ℹ️ **Tip:** Each role/module has its own README.md with specific instructions and variables.

 ---
 ## Author